Here’s a look at Google, Inc.

-Statistics from April 2014 state that Google has 88.2% of the world market share for search engines.
+Statistics from December 2022 show that Google owns approximately 84% of the world market share of search engines.

 1996 - Page and Brin collaborate on a search engine called BackRub.
 It exists solely on Stanford’s servers and eventually outgrows its space.